SilkePilon/KnowledgeBook/README.md

 ## About 📬

-Project Skyview (idk if this is a good name?) is an open-source Minecraft bot management platform that provides players with a user-friendly web interface to create and control helpful bots.
+Project KnowledgeBook is an open-source Minecraft bot management platform that provides players with a user-friendly web interface to create and control helpful bots.
 Our goal is to enhance the Minecraft multiplayer experience with powerful automation tools, all at no cost to the player.

 **AI Stuff**
 More info and docs about the new AI features will be added soon!